justinhou95/justinhou95.github.io/_posts/2024-04-20-install-python.md

 >>> exit()
 [hous@ada-25:~] $
 ```
 Perfect!
-Just to make life easier, we link <code>python3.8</code> to <code>python</code>
+Just to make life easier, we go to <code>~/.localpython3.8/bin/</code> and link <code>python3.8</code> to <code>python</code>
 ``` console
 [hous@ada-25:Python-3.8.18] $ cd ~/.localpython3.8/bin
 [hous@ada-25:bin] $ ln -s python3.8 python
 [hous@ada-25:bin] $ ln -s pip3.8 pip
 [hous@ada-25:bin] $
 ```
 Now, we only need to type <code>~/.localpython3.8/bin/python</code>.
-Still a bit inconvenient, so next we add the folder path to PATH Variable (abundant nice tutorial online explaining this).
+Still a bit inconvenient, so next we add the folder path to PATH variable (abundant nice tutorial online explaining this).
+This is not just for convenient but avoid you running the wrong python.

 <code>export PATH=/u/hous/.localpython3.8/bin:$PATH</code> to <code>.bashrc</code> file.